panyapoc/ItemStorePersonalize/README.md

 02. Wait around 30 mins for the entier stack to deploy

+## Post Deployment

+1. Goto [Personalize](https://github.com/panyapoc/ItemStorePersonalize/tree/master/Personalize) to start Creating Campaign
+2. Once the Campaign is deploy go to the following fuction
+    * Rerank
+    * GetRecommendations
+    * GetRecommendationsByItem
+3. In the environment section and replace the ARN with the one create from jupyter notebook.

 # API doc
 ## /items/{id}
 Get item by item id (asin)